Kron4ek/Conty/README.md

 This is an easy to use compressed unprivileged Linux container packed into a single executable that works on most Linux distros.
 It's designed to be as simple and user-friendly as possible.
 You can use it to run any applications, including games (Vulkan and OpenGL).

-Besides, Conty supports true filesystem sandboxing, so you can even use it to isolate applications.
+Besides, Conty supports true filesystem and X11 sandboxing, so you can even use it to isolate applications.

 ## Features